A1eeee/City-Hopper/README.md

 ## Description

 City Hopper puts players in the shoes of [character name] as they navigate through a vibrant cityscape filled with obstacles and challenges.
-With intuitive controls and engaging gameplay mechanics, players must jump, dodge, and sprint their way to victory.
+With intuitive controls and engaging gameplay mechanics, players must jump, their way to victory.

 ## Features

 - Smooth and responsive controls
-- Diverse levels with increasing difficulty
-- Collectibles and power-ups scattered throughout the city
+- The heigher you get, the more difficult it would be.
 - Leaderboards to compete with friends and other players

 ## Installation